SUSE/supportutils-plugin-ses/README.md

 The file ses-rpm-list includes a list of SUSE Enterprise Storage RPMs, which we run `rpm -V` against.
 This needs to be kept up to date with the packages shipped in each SES release.
-To do this, mount the relevant SES DVD image, then run `update-rpm-list.sh`, check to ensure ses-rpm-list looks sane, then commit that change.
+To do this, mount the relevant SES DVD image, then run `./update-rpm-list.sh /path/to/ses/media`, check to ensure ses-rpm-list looks sane, then commit that change.

 ### Packaging